Golem: An algorithm for robust experiment and process optimization: Optimization Benchmarks

 \subsection{Noisy queries with uncertainty in current experiments}

 In a second scenario, queries during the optimization are stochastic, i.e., noisy, due the presence of substantial uncertainty in the current experimental conditions.
 This case applies to any optimization campaign in which it is not possible to precisely control the experimental conditions.
-However, we assume one can estimate the magnitude of the uncertainty.
+However, we assume one can model the uncertainty $p(\widetilde{\bm{x}})$, at least approximately.
 For instance, this uncertainty might be caused by some apparatus (e.g., a solid dispenser) that is imprecise, but can be calibrated and the resulting uncertainty quantified.
 The optimization performances of the algorithms considered, with and without \golem, are shown in Figure \ref{fig:noisy_benchmarks}.
+Note that, to model the robust objective exactly, $p(\widetilde{\bm{x}})$ should also be known exactly.
+While this is not a necessary assumption of the approach, the accuracy of \golem's estimates is proportional to the accuracy of the $p(\widetilde{\bm{x}})$ estimates.
+As the $p(\widetilde{\bm{x}})$ estimate provided to \golem deviates from its true values, \golem under- or over-estimate the robustness of the optimal solution, depending on whether the input uncertainty is under- or over-estimated.
+We will illustrate this point in more detail in section~\ref{section:hplc_retro}.

+Generally speaking, this is a more challenging scenario than when queries are noiseless.
+As a consequence of the noisy experimental conditions, the dataset collected does not correctly match the realized control factors $\bm{x}$ with their associated merit $f(\bm{x})$.
+Hence, the surrogate model is likely to be a worse approximation of the underlying objective function than when queries are noiseless.
+While the development of ML models capable of recovering the objective function $f(\bm{x})$ based on noisy queries $\widetilde{\bm{x}}$ is outside the scope of this work, such models may enable even more accurate estimates of robustness with \golem.
+We are not aware of approaches capable of performing such an operation, but it is a promising direction for future research.
+In fact, being able to recover the (noiseless) objective function from a small number of noisy samples $\widetilde{f}$ would be beneficial not only for robustness estimation, but for the interpretation of experimental data more broadly.